B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 <span style="color: yellow">Examples:</span>
 - Medics - Failure to save people.
 The situation where a medical staff has a direct or indirect interaction with a citizen in need of medical assistance.
 Ignoring them is considered fail roleplay.
 - Policemen - Failure to apply the Road Traffic Code.
-The situation where a member of the police department observes a person or a group of people violating the penal or traffic code and passes by them without taking action according to the internal protocol of the concerned department.
+The situation where a member of the police department observes a person or a group of people violating the penal or traffic code and passes by them without taking action according to the internal protocol of the concerned department. <span style="color: yellowgreen">Exception:</span> The moment when the police do not have the necessary capabilities in terms of numbers, equipment, or skills to intervene.
+(Example: A single police unit arrives at a store robbery and sees that they are significantly outnumbered, 2 vs. 8, at which point the police can leave and request/wait for reinforcements).
 - Opening OOC in IC

 <span style="color: red">Sanctions:</span>